 My recommendation, if you have it, is to use your favorite.
 If you don’t have one yet, I have a list of all my favorite brands in my Bourbon 101 post.

-Angel’s Envy would be delicious in this cocktail.
-Buffalo Trace would also be delicious.
+The port barrel-soaked Angel’s Envy would be delicious in this cocktail.
+Buffalo Trace would also be fantastic.
 Old Forester is the staple bourbon at our house — we think it’s the best whiskey for a budget.

 For double maple flavor, you can try making this old-fashioned with Crown Royal Maple Whisky.